ibexa/documentation-developer/docs/getting_started/about_composer.md

 This section describes the best practice for using Composer, you should treat updates like other code/configuration/\* changes on your project, tackling them on a development machine before staging them for rollout on staging/production.

-### 1. Running composer update and version changes in development
+### 1. Running Composer update and version changes in development

 Updating eZ software via Composer is nothing different then [updating other projects via Composer](https://getcomposer.org/doc/03-cli.md#update), but for illustration here is how you update your project locally: